 The classical Rolfing Structural Integration Method consists on 10 sessions that aims at inviting your body to realign in the gravitational field, reorganising your posture in a natural and effortless way.
 One off sessions are also effective at dealing with specific issues.

 The techniques used are mainly a combination of myofascial touch, visceral and proprioceptive/perceptual work.

-Recent research by Dr. R. Schleip shows how fascia or connective tissue such as muscle fibre envelopes, ligaments, tendons, bone and organs' coverings, etc. have a paramount role in providing our nervous system with sensory input.
+Recent research by Dr. R. Schleip shows how fascia /connective tissue envelops and interpenetrates different tissues such as muscles, ligaments, tendons, bone and organs' coverings, etc. and has a paramount role in providing our nervous system with sensory input.
 It appears that connective tissue is our most sensitive organ of perception.
 There are more than 100 million of sensory nerve endings in the body wide fascial network in humans, richest than the sense of seeing!